ISAITB/docs-tdl/source/constructs/index.rst

 Flow steps
 ----------

 Flow steps are used to control the processing flow of a test case.
-The consstructs available are similar to the flow control structures available in programming languages.
+The constructs available are similar to the flow control structures available in programming languages.

 .. _tdl-step-if: